Respect and Consideration for Human Rights

 Response to Modern Slavery and Human Trafficking

 ITOCHU is committed to initiatives to ensure that there is no modern slavery or human trafficking in our supply chain and business activities.
 We are participating in the United Nations Global Compact.
 Together with this, we are reflecting the concept of the United Nations Guiding Principles on Business and Human Rights in our business activities.
-The existing principles of ITOCHU contain initiatives to ensure that modern slavery and human trafficking do not occur in our sales activities and supply chain across the world.
+Our existing principles contain initiatives to ensure that modern slavery and human trafficking do not occur in our sales activities and supply chain across the world.

 Consideration for Foreigners